fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

-A *TensorFlow cluster* is a group of TensorFlow processes running in parallel, usually on different machines, and talking to each other to complete some work---for example, training or executing a neural network.
+A *TensorFlow cluster* is a group of TensorFlow processes running in parallel, usually on different machines, and talking to each other to complete some work for example, training or executing a neural network.
 Each TF process in the cluster is called a *task*, or a *TF server*.
 It has an IP address, a port, and a type (also called its *role* or its *job*).
 The type can be either `"worker"`,